-For the Years Ended December 31,
+For the years Ended

+ecember 31, % Change

+2011 2011 Over 2010

-2010 2010 2011 (in thousands)
+(in (in thousands)

-CA \$41,924 \$48,830 16.5%
+CA-NA \$41,924 \$48,830 16.5%

 BA 4,550 5,775 26.9%

 Total \$46,474 \$54,605 17.5%

-CA cost of service revenue increased to \$48.8 million for the year ended December 31, 2011 as compared with \$41.9 million in the prior year primarily due to an increase in the amount of revenue share earned by our airline partners.
-The revenue share increase was driven primarily by the increase in CA service revenue for the period.
-CA cost of service revenue also increased due to increased network operations, billing and transaction related expenses as a result of an increase in the number of Gogo Connectivity sessions.
+CA-NA cost of service revenue increased to \$48.8 million for the year ended December 31, 2011 as compared with \$41.9 million in the prior year primarily due to an increase in the amount of revenue share earned by our airline partners.
+The revenue share increase was driven primarily by the increase in CA-NA service revenue for the period.
+CA-NA cost of service revenue also increased due to increased network operations, billing and transaction related expenses as a result of an increase in the number of Gogo Connectivity sessions.

-BA cost of service revenue increased to \$5.8 million for the year ended December 31, 2011 as compared with \$4.6 million in the prior year primarily due to an increase in CA segment network costs charged to the BA segment.
-In July 2010 we began charging a portion of the CA segment's network costs to the BA segment as BA customers' usage of the ATG network expanded beyond an immaterial amount as a result of an increase in the number of Gogo Biz subscribers.
+BA cost of service revenue increased to \$5.8 million for the year ended December 31, 2011 as compared with \$4.6 million in the prior year primarily due to an increase in CA-NA segment network costs charged to the BA segment.
+In July 2010 we began charging a portion of the CA-NA segment's network costs to the BA segment as BA customers' usage of the ATG network expanded beyond an immaterial amount as a result of an increase in the number of Gogo Biz subscribers.
 Our satellite service fees also increased for the period ended December 31, 2011 as compared with the prior year as the number of subscribers to our satellite services increased from 4,553 to 4,733.